 EURGBP: 1.7 (min)

-The brand supports the popular third-party platforms, MetaTrader 4 and MetaTrader 5, available for web, desktop, and mobile devices.
+The brand supports the popular third-party platforms MetaTrader 4 and MetaTrader 5, which are available for web, desktop, and mobile devices.
 The award-winning XM App, available on the App Store and Google Play, offers seamless access to the financial markets for mobile traders.
-As for the supported account types, the broker features Demo, Standard, Micro, Ultra Low, Zero, Shares, and Islamic accounts, whose availability may vary based on the entity.
-More than 1,400 financial instruments are available for trading across several asset classes, including Forex, Stock CFDs, Crypto, Commodities, and Indices, to mention a few.
+In terms of supported account types, the broker offers Demo, Standard, Micro, Ultra Low, Zero, Shares, and Islamic accounts, with availability varying by entity.
+More than 1,400 financial instruments are available for trading across several asset classes, including forex, stock CFDs, cryptocurrencies, commodities, and indices, among others.

-No matter the account type you opt for, the least amount you are required to deposit into your XM account is $5, with the same limit also imposed on your withdrawals from XM.
+For most account types, the minimum amount you are required to deposit into your XM account is $5, with the same minimum also applying to withdrawals.
 XM’s Invest Account is the sole exception, with a minimum deposit requirement of $10,000.
-Conveniently enough, the brand supports a variety of banking methods, with bank cards, e-wallets, and bank transfers being among the solutions one can use to handle their XM balance.
+Additionally, the brand supports a variety of banking methods, including bank cards, e-wallets, and bank transfers for deposits and withdrawals.

 Key Pros

-- Traders can choose from 2 third-party platforms
+- Traders can choose from two third-party platforms

-- Covers a great number of currency pairs
+- Covers a large number of currency pairs

 - Regulated by major authorities